mbelaloui/Ansible/README.md

 	* if it's enabled we have to install on the nodes the `libselinux-python` before using any cp/file/template related functions in Ansible.

 ## Inventories
- Is the list of the targets in witch we whant to automate
+ Is the list of the targets in which we want to automate
 ### example
 ```
 ---